Requirements and Mistakes: HIPAA De-Identification

 HIPAA De-Identification Requirements

 A lot of organizations think data is de-identified once obvious identifiers are removed.
+That is not the HIPAA standard.
 Deleting the patient's name is not enough.
 Removing a medical record number is not enough.

-Even removing a whole list of obvious identifiers may still be inadequate if the data can reasonably be tied back to the individual.
+Even removing a whole list of obvious identifiers may still be inadequate.
+That is, if the data can tie back to the individual.
+HIPAA de-identification has two recognized pathways.
+Both require discipline.
+More than most teams expect.

-HIPAA de-identification has two recognized pathways, and both require more discipline than most teams expect.
-If your team uses data for vendor troubleshooting, analytics, marketing, or model training, this is one of the easiest areas to get wrong while still believing you are being careful.
+This is one of the easiest areas to get wrong while still believing you are being careful.

 Why De-Identification Matters

+Properly de-identified information is no longer PHI under HIPAA.
 That is a big deal.
-It changes what you can do with the data and reduces privacy risk significantly.
+It changes what you can do with the data and reduces privacy risk.
 But the standard only helps if the data is actually de-identified correctly.
+Organizations usually get into trouble here for one of two reasons:

-• they use de-identified data practices inconsistently across teams and vendors
+• They use de-identified data practices inconsistently across teams and vendors

 The result is preventable risk, especially when data leaves the original operational environment.
-In practice, weak de-identification often overlaps with weak minimum necessary controls and overly broad vendor access.
+In practice, weak de-identification often overlaps with weak minimum necessary controls and broad vendor access.

 The Two HIPAA Methods